it-gro/hugo-theme-w3css-basic/README.md

 If you set `fontsUseGoogleApis=true` you can choose any font from https://fonts.google.com

-Here are just two examples.
+Here are just some examples.

 ```toml